 - 1 Lemon, zested

--Using kitchen scissors or shears cut along wither side of the backbone to remove it, save the back bone for stock
+-Using kitchen scissors or shears cut along either side of the backbone to remove it, save the backbone for stock

--Season inside and outside generously with salt, pepper and brush with butter and rosemary
+-Season inside and outside generously with salt, pepper, and brush with butter

 -Pile the charcoal on one side of the grill, you don’t want the chicken to be directly over the flames.